 Keep your cat away from grass treated with pesticides.

 Unless you live in a rural environment without many neighbors, much of the grass growing outdoors has been treated with pesticides.
 Most lawn pesticide treatments are only harmful before they’ve dried, 24-48 hours, but it’s hard to tell your cat to watch out for flags and signs indicating a fresh treatment.
 If your cat encounters a freshly pesticide-treated lawn and chomps on the grass, they could get sick.
 Check out this article from wagwalking.com to learn more about pesticide toxicity in cats.

 If you walk your cat outside, just be aware of what they’re doing and avoid areas that have been recently treated with pesticides.

 Mature grass can be dangerous.

-Ready to grow your own cat grass at home?
+How to grow cat grass at home.

 If your cat always wants to stop and taste the greenery whenever you take him out for a walk or has an unusual interest in the houseplants, try growing a pot of cat grass in your home.
 A designated pot of cat grass can help to divert his attention away from the plants you’d rather have un-nibbled.
 Note: if your cat has a fascination with greenery, it’s important that you don’t keep any harmful houseplants.
 If you aren’t sure which common plants are poisonous to cats, check out this list from PetMD.

 Cat grass is usually easy to grow.
 Most cat grass kits come with either a single variety of seed or a blend of grass seeds and seed-starting soil.
 Keep the seeds moist at all times but don’t soak them.
 Within 3-7 days the grass should sprout.
 Once the grass sprouts, you can reduce the amount of water to prevent mold growth, but continue to water regularly—at least once a day.
 Make sure the grass is in a sunny location.